blinkletter/UsingGAMESS/7_Butadiene.md

 The torsion angles were nearly identical to those when we began flat.
 Obviously the *trans* conformer prefers to be flat.
 The very slight perturbations from flat seen in the torsion angles can be attributed to a snapshot of a vibrating molecule.

-For the tweaked *trans* conformer input file, the energy was found to be –154.0594564864  Hartrees in this case.
-For the optimized flat structure from our very first calculation, we see that the energy is -154.0594565686  Hartrees.
-That works out to an energy difference of 0.0002 kJ/mole (there are 627.5 kcal/mole or 2625.5 kJ/mole in a Hartree).
+For the tweaked *trans* conformer input file, the energy was found to be –154.0594564864 Ha in this case.
+For the optimized flat structure from our very first calculation, we see that the energy is -154.0594565686 Ha.
+That works out to an energy difference of 0.0002 kJ/mole (there are 627.5&nbsp;kcal/mole or 2625.5&nbsp;kJ/mole in a Hartree).

-The energy difference between the flat result of the flat *cis* input file (-154.0539432855 Hartrees) and the result of the tweaked version (that escaped the “lock” of the perfectly symmetrical flat starting structure, (-154.0551401544 Hartrees) was 3.14 kJ/mole.
+The energy difference between the flat result of the flat *cis* input file (-154.0539432855 Hartrees) and the result of the tweaked version (that escaped the “lock” of the perfectly symmetrical flat starting structure, (-154.0551401544 Hartrees) was 3.14&nbsp;kJ/mole.
 That is not a lot, but it is significant.

 ## Freezing a Coordinate

 We can freeze any coordinate in a calculation.
 This kind of calculation is not a true optimization as one length, angle or torsion (or even more than one if you wish) is being held at the initial value while the others are allowed to find the lowest energy possible.
-We could freeze the 4,3,2,1 torsion and allow all the others to settle to what is best.
+We could freeze the `4,3,2,1` torsion and allow all the others to settle to what is best.

 In every coordinate list the `4,3,2,1` torsion was the sixth coordinate in the list.
 This was established in the `$ZMAT` group that lists the coordinates in order in the `IZMAT(1)` matrix.
 This `IZMAT(1)` matrix was created by the *MacMolPlt* program we used when we originally built the molecule.
 When you enter a value for the number of `ZMAT` variables in the Input Builder then *MacMolPlt* will create the `$ZMAT` group.